-With this Community Plan, Mission Valley will promote urban design as a "Placemaking Tool" and a fundamental driving framework for future development of the community.
-Through thoughtful site planning and high-quality architecture, this community will mature into its second century as a great place to live, work, and enjoy the best that San Diego has to offer.
+With this community plan, Mission Valley will promote urban design as a "Placemaking Tool" and a fundamental driving framework for future development of the community.
+Through thoughtful site planning and highquality architecture, this community will mature into its second century as a great place to live, work, and enjoy the best that San Diego has to offer.
 Urban design in Mission Valley will focus on five cornerstone elements of the community's physical form and environment: the river, the streets, the public spaces, the architecture, and the hillsides.

-The river, the community's lifeblood and the organizing spine of its physical development, and the San Diego River Park, will be the most prominent image of Mission Valley.
-More than just a natural asset, the San Diego River will continue to thrive as the artery along which runs the community's primary transportation corridor.
-As the community matures, growth will be focused along the transportation nodes of this spine and create, over time, a string of pearls that flows with the river.
+The river, the community's lifeblood and the organizing spine of its physical development and the San Diego River Park, will be the most prominent image of Mission Valley.
+More than just a natural asset, the San Diego River, with its river pathway, will continue to thrive as the artery serving as the area's primary transportation corridor.
+As the community matures, growth will be focused along the transportation nodes of this spine and, over time, a "string of pearls" that flows with the river will be created.

-Next to the river, the streets of Mission Valley will serve as the primary open space for public and civic life in the community.
+Next to the river, the streets of Mission Valley will provide engaging spaces for public and civic life in the community.
 Super-blocks will be broken down in scale with a finer grain of streets that provide a second layer of neighborhood mobility more suitable to pedestrian and daily community trips (connecting residents to community resources such as parks and grocery stores).
-Streets will be spaces for people: a place to enjoy urban life and a means of serving mobility needs in the community and for the greater San Diego region.
+Streets will be spaces something to offer everyone: